Understanding The Public Procurement Cycle: A Comprehensive Guide

 Once potential suppliers are shortlisted, organisations issue requests for proposals (RFPs), quotations, or tenders.
 These documents outline specific requirements, evaluation criteria, terms, and conditions.
 Suppliers who are interested in competing for the contract then submit their offers.

-During this phase, clear and comprehensive communication is critical.
+Clear and comprehensive communication is critical during this phase.
 Organisations must address supplier inquiries promptly, provide clarifications when necessary, and ensure that all suppliers have a fair and equal opportunity to submit their proposals.
 Effective communication enhances the integrity of the procurement process.

 4. Evaluation and Contracting